To our Anaheim Community:

 Given the recent events locally and abroad, I will be hosting a community meeting on Wednesday, December 9, 2015, 6:30 p.m. at the Brookhurst Community Center located at 2271 W. Crescent Avenue in Anaheim to provide the forum for information to be presented and for concerns to be brought forward.
-As Chief of the Anaheim Police Department, I am proud of the strong and effective relationships we have developed throughout our diverse communities.
-Built on the foundation of mutual trust, understanding and our shared commitment, these relationships are essential in ensuring that we maintain a safe, secure and vibrant community which welcomes and celebrates diversity.
-With that in mind, please continue to be vigilant and report any suspicious activities or behavior.
+As Chief of the Anaheim Police Department, I am proud of the strong and effective relationships built on the foundation of mutual trust we have developed throughout our diverse communities.
+Only through our shared commitment and partnership, will we continue to maintain a safe, secure and vibrant community which celebrates and welcomes diversity.
+In that regard, I encourage each of you to be vigilant and to report any suspicious activities or behavior.
 Remember, if you see something, say something.
-For additional information and a link to report suspicious activity locally, visit http://www.keepOCsafe.org.
+For additional information and a link to report suspicious activity locally, visit www.keepOCsafe.org.
 Thank you for continuing to do your part in maintaining a safe community, and I hope to see you Wednesday evening.